11 Tips For Breastfeeding With Big Breasts & Suitable Positions

 Does Having Larger Breasts Mean A Higher Milk Supply?

 A woman’s breasts or mammary glands are made of fatty tissue, glandular tissue, and connective tissue.
 The glandular tissue in the breast is responsible for milk production.
 Larger breasts mean more fatty tissue in the breasts.
 Therefore, the size of a woman’s breast does not have any impact on milk production (2).
-Research also states that overweight or obese mothers, who usually may have larger breasts, may produce lesser milk due to unhealthy body weight (3).
+Research also states that overweight or obese mothers, who usually may have larger breasts, may produce less milk due to unhealthy body weight (3).

 protip_icon Did you know?